Dronerecovery-dot-org/drone-recovery-site/_posts/2016-06-09-big-tree-loop-trail.markdown

 ---
 May 21

-When we arrived at the Oregon Caves National Monument in Southern Oregon for our first real hike of our adventure, it was raining.
-But the sunshine kept coming out briefly, making us feel like we had to continue the hike, even though we knew we’d come out of those misty mountains soaking wet.
+When we arrived at the Oregon Caves National Monument in Southern Oregon for the first real hike of our adventure, it was raining.
+But the sunshine kept coming out briefly, making us feel like we had to continue the hike even though we knew we’d come out of those misty mountains soaking wet.

 <p><img src="https://s3.amazonaws.com/drone-recovery/2016-06-09-big-tree-loop-trail-sign.jpg" alt="" width="100%" /></p>

-We had worked hard on Peterson Mountain digging for crystals, but it was all an "upper body" workout.
+We had worked hard on <a href="http://dronerecovery.org/journal/up-on-peterson-mountain/">Peterson Mountain</a> digging for crystals, but it was all an "upper body" workout.
 Here we embarked on a couple mile hike, much of which was uphill.
 It worked us.
 We had to stop regularly, and with the rain starting and stopping every 15 minutes or so, we spent a lot of time sitting under the cover of conifer trees, catching our breath and hiding from as many raindrops as we could.

 <p><img src="https://s3.amazonaws.com/drone-recovery/2016-06-09-sitting-under-trees.jpg" alt="" width="100%" /></p>